SeanWahl/SeanWahl.github.io/_projects/nerf_project.md

     </div>
 </div>
 <div class="caption">
     Nucleo L476RG interfacing with the two motors.
 The relay is not visible from this angle.
 It is of note that the system could not turn 360 degrees without tangling wires.
+For the purposes of this competition, it only ever needed to turn ~180 degrees.
 </div>

 With the full system set up, it's a good time to mention the rules of the competition.
 The teams would have a representative at one end of the table, guarded by their nerf turret.
 Upon a signal, the nerf guns would turn 180 to face the other side of the table.
 The opponent has 5 seconds to move around on the other side followed by 5 seconds of standing still.

 The infrared cameras we were using took about 0.4 seconds to take a picture when running micropython, so speed tracking was not possible.
-For this reason, our robot waited until the moving period ended and then tried to shoot them while standing still.
-Our camera was placed halfway down the table for increased resolution and our system was controlled by a PD controller.
+For this reason, our robot waited until the moving period ended and then tried to shoot the target while standing still.
+Our camera was placed halfway down the table for increased resolution.
+Our system would point at the designated target using a PD controller.
 If we were running in C we could've likely tracked the target in real time, but this wasn't a possibility with what we were given.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">